Find providers

 How to Focus at Work with ADHD

-Share This Post
+Share

-Signs, Symptoms, and Types of Adult ADHD
+Signs of Adult ADHD

 There are a number of signs and symptoms associated with adult ADHD.
 They differ depending on the type of ADHD, and some may be more severe than others.
 Being diagnosed with the condition depends on how many of the symptoms you exhibit.

-There are three types of adult ADHD, which we outline below:
+There are three types of adult ADHD:

 Inattentive ADHD